 If you wish to make a change to the product you have ordered, please contact us as soon as possible by emailing email@example.com(opens in new window) and quoting your order number.
 We will let you know if the change is possible.
-If it is possible we will let you know about any changes to the price of the product, the timing of supply or anything else which would be necessary as a result of your requested change and ask you to confirm whether you wish to go ahead with the change.
-If we cannot make the change or the consequences of making the change are unacceptable to you, you may want to end the contract (see clause 8 - Your rights to end the contract).
+If it is possible, we will let you know about any changes to the price of the product, the timing of supply or anything else which would be necessary as a result of your requested change and ask you to confirm whether you wish to go ahead with the change.
+If we cannot make the change or the consequences of making the change are unacceptable to you, you may want to end the contract in accordance with clause 8.

 6. Our rights to make changes

 We may change the product: